Frequently Asked Questions

 Ketamine infusion therapy is not indicated for patients with active substance use disorders, history of seizures, or individuals diagnosed with psychosis.
 If you have high blood pressure, cardiac, and/or pulmonary issues it may be necessary for your primary care physician to provide a medical clearance before beginning your ketamine infusions.

 Can I eat and/or drink prior to my infusion?

-Please avoid the following for 6 hours prior to your ketamine infusion: any kind of solid foods and/or milk.
-You may drink clear liquids (i.e. water, fruit juices without pulp, carbonated beverages, clear tea, and black coffee) up until two hours before your infusion.
+Please avoidany kind of solid foods and/or milk for 6 hours prior to your ketamine infusion.
+You may drink clear liquids (i.e. water, fruit juices without pulp, carbonated beverages, clear tea, and black coffee) up until 2 hours before your infusion.
 Absolutely avoid alcohol or the use of any illicit drugs.
 These substances are extremely dangerous in combination with ketamine.

 Will I be asleep during the procedure?

 No. The dose of ketamine you will receive does not cause any loss of consciousness.

 Ketamine is administered intravenously very slowly over 45 minutes.
 At the start of the infusion, you may not have noticeable effects, but as the infusion progresses, you may encounter a feeling of “lightness” or “floating,” which for some feels as a “weight being lifted off their shoulders”.
 Most patients describe mild dissociative symptoms that are generally well tolerated.
 You will be monitored throughout the infusion and we are prepared to treat any unpleasant side effects during the procedure.
 Within 15 minutes of completing the infusion, you will to start to regain your senses and your thinking will return to normal.